qualityshepherd/brine/posts/southern_coast.md

 2. The Isle of Wights is aptly named.
 It's overrun with wights looking to add to their number.
 Nobody comes back from that wretched place.
 1. Some crazy druid up in the mountains has got himself a harem and is performing miracles!
-1. Yagul Fane's original towers got swallowed by the desert.
-The new ones stand atop but shrink a little each year.
-Some still know the way down.
+1. Yagul Fane's original towers got swallowed by the sand.
+The new ones stand atop but shrink a bit each year.
+"Some of my people still know the way down.
+Wouldn't go myself... but valuable things down there, they say."
 1. Have you ever known purveyors of magic and religion to get along?
 There's tension between Yagul Fane and the monastery... count on it.
-1. Greever's Lighthouse is full of ghosts.
-They activate the old light to summon a spectral ship from the depths.
+1. "Laugh.
+Go on.
+I've been in that tower.
+You know how many poor girls have jumped from those rocks?"
+She looks you dead in the eye.
+"And they always get the blood off them stones by morning.
+Them ghosts light that beacon; call that wretched ship right up from the depths".
-1. The mountain mists are the breath of dragons who once ruled this place.
+1. "The mists are their breath.
 The Lost Druid says they'll return once their food source is replenished.
+Dragons!
+Can you believe it?"
+He says it like it's good news.
+"I came to see it happen."
-1. Word is the Council of Six in Yagul Fane are trying to unseat the Fae Court; appointing "more cooperative" officials.
+1. "Council's looking to put friendlier faces on the Fae Court... if you get my meaning."
+He refills your cup without being asked.
+"My employer finds this... very interesting... and so do I."
-1. Maude's bees make special honey from Moonlight Mushrooms.
-The Monastery pays triple for those jars; say it helps 'em _see more clearly_.
+1. "Oh, Maude's honey?
+Ones with the mushroom jars?
+Monastery pays triple for those."
+Leans in.
+"Say it helps 'em see more clearly."
+Laughs.
+"Fucking Monks!"
-1. Fellstead's abbess and Mon's warden are friendly.
-VERY friendly if you know what I mean...
+1. "The Abbess?
+She rides up that mountain more than God requires.
+Warden's a handsome man, I'll give him that."
-1. Watch for runes in the dunes.
+1. "Watch for runes in the dunes.
 Nomads call them _twilight portals_.
 But careful!
-You might end up leagues away... or worse.
+You might end up leagues away... or worse".
-1. Some of those 'stones' in the Bone Cairn?
-Them's dragon eggs!
-That's why they fidget at night; they're gonna hatch!
+1. "Stones?
+That Bone Cairn's hiding dragon eggs!
+That's why they fidget at night.
+And they're gonna hatch!"

 <break>